Paratha Recipe | Indian Flatbread (Plain Paratha)

-Plain parathas, like the ones made with this recipe, the layered & flaky Lachha Paratha and the South Indian Parotta, are staples of Indian cuisine.
-In fact, they are made and enjoyed in nearly every household and restaurant.
+Plain parathas, along with Lachha Paratha and the South Indian Parotta, are staples in Indian cuisine.
+They are enjoyed with various curries or gravies across regions.

-There are also stuffed parathas like Aloo Paratha, Gobi Paratha, Mooli Paratha and Paneer Paratha, which I make often.
+There are also many stuffed parathas like Aloo Paratha, Gobi Paratha, Mooli Paratha and Paneer Paratha, which I make often.
+Still, this plain paratha remains my go-to side for dishes like Paneer Butter Masala or Palak Paneer.

 How to make Paratha Recipe